Marlie Casseus: Surgeries and post-op

 After her initial surgeries, doctors indicated that Casseus might require further cosmetic surgeries at a later date, but indicated her growth would probably not return.
 Marlie has since had additional surgeries to rebuild her facial structure, center her eyes and remove her tracheotomy.
 After a succession of surgeries and a recuperation process, Marlie was allowed to return to her home of Port-au-Prince, Haiti in December 2006.

 In June 2009, the International Kids Fund flew Marlie back to the United States for a seventh surgery to remove excess scar tissue and replace her facial implants.
 She will require follow-up surgeries and as such, the International Kids Fund continues to raise money for her medical care.

 Marlie's journey was first documented on the Discovery Channel.
 Since then, her story has also been featured as an hour-long documentary on Discovery en Español's "Extraordinary Stories."
 A follow-up to the original Discovery Channel documentary was aired in September 2009.

 A Haitian non-profit named Good Samaritan helped with transportation costs and the hospital's International Kids Fund collected donations for the surgery.
 Doctors and surgeons donated their time.

 In 2012, Marlie began to experience difficulty breathing again and returned to Miami for follow-up treatment.
 After undergoing a CT scan and evaluation, her doctors determined her disease had returned once again, and she needed additional surgery.
 The operation was successfully performed in October 2012.
-Marlie continues to fly to Miami for follow-up treatments.
+Marlie continued to fly to Miami for follow-up treatments.